 - Keep away from staked and twined nesting areas.
 Dog owners must keep their dogs 200 feet away from fencing to avoid disturbing nesting birds and chicks.

 - Kite flying, kite surfing, and parasailing are not allowed within 650 feet of a nesting adult or juvenile piping plover.

 - Setting off fireworks is not allowed on any Town beach.

-- Use the blue trash receptacles provided on the beach.
-Help keep Scarborough’s beaches, parking lots, and roads clean.
+- Carry out all trash brought onto the beach - help keep Scarborough’s beaches, parking lots, and roads clean.

 - Homeowners and renters with cats should keep their pets indoors or add a bell the cat’s collar during nesting season (April - October).

 Each summer, volunteers visit our beaches to educate beachgoers about the birds and to keep an eye on their nests.
 If you’re interested in helping the Town with our protection efforts, sign up to volunteer as a Beach Monitor!

 Spend a couple hours each week walking our beaches, talking with visitors, and monitoring plover nesting areas.
 We're looking for a regular, weekly commitment, but we also know summer in Maine is precious.
 You can still volunteer even if you know you will only be able to help periodically or if there are weeks when you are unavailable.
 All volunteers must:

 - Be willing to talk and interact with the public

 - Attend an annual volunteer training and orientation